Medical Assistant vs CNA - Learn The Difference

-Healthcare remains one of the fastest growing providers of employment, with incredible job growth potential.
-In addition to offering lucrative salaries and job security, one of the biggest appeals of the healthcare field is that aspiring applicants don’t necessarily have to possess an advanced degree to secure employment.
+Healthcare remains one of the fastest-growing employment providers, with incredible job growth potential.
+In addition to offering lucrative salaries and job security, one of the biggest appeals of the healthcare field is that aspiring applicants can hold an advanced degree to secure employment.

-Thanks to numerous roles and responsibilities that require only a few months training to get started in, anyone with a basic diploma can begin a career in healthcare through only a few month’s training.
+Thanks to numerous roles and responsibilities that require only a few months of training, anyone with a primary diploma can begin a career in healthcare through only a few months of training.

-The medical assistant (MA) and certified nursing assistant (CNA) fields are two examples of this.
-And yes, despite the similarity in their names, both jobs are quite distinct.
-In case you would like to give either of these fields a chance but are confused by what exactly they entail, you don’t have to worry.
+The medical assistant (MA) and certified nursing assistant (CNA) fields are examples of this.
+And yes, despite the similarity in their names, both jobs are distinct.
+If you want to give either of these fields a chance but are confused by what they entail, you don’t have to worry.

-Below we take a deep dive into each, outlining their scopes, differences, salary, job outlook, and educational requirements among others.
+Below we take a deep dive into each, outlining their scopes, differences, salary, job outlook, and educational requirements.

 Medical Assistant versus Certified Nursing Assistant - Overview